1961 Rose Bowl: Aftermath

-Washington quarterback Bob Schloredt was named Player of the Game for a second consecutive year, the first to repeat; he was the a co-Player of the Game the previous year.
+Washington quarterback Bob Schloredt was named Player of the Game for a second consecutive year, the first to repeat; he was named co-Player of the Game with George Fleming the previous year.
 Three other players have subsequently repeated as Rose Bowl Players of the Game: Charles White (USC), Ron Dayne (Wisconsin), and Vince Young (Texas).

 Minnesota was still the AP and UPI national champion, as those final polls were released in late November and did not consider the bowl results.

 Iowa, Missouri, Ole Miss, and Washington have all been recognized as national champions for the 1960 season by various organizations.

 Final polls in January (after the bowls) did not occur until much later.
 The AP had a January poll after the 1965 season, but not the next two; it went permanently post-bowl for the 1968 season.
 The final UPI coaches poll did not move until the 1974 season (January 1975), following the bowl defeats of UPI champions Texas (1970) and Alabama (1973).
 In five of the next six seasons (1974–1979), the top-ranked team in the UPI poll at the end of the regular season lost its bowl game; the exception was Pittsburgh (1976).